 GBP reviews translate to more than just the listing.
 By using Review Schema, our team at BluShark Digital is able to add reviews to both your website and organic search results.

 This schema code pulls the star rating and a specific review into your search result, which can help to legitimize your online presence and help clients feel safe to click on your site.

 Star ratings and the number of reviews impact the decisions of potential clients.
 Consumers tend to read several reviews before making a decision.
 Businesses with an insufficient amount may not make the cut when compared to their competitors that receive more or higher-rated reviews.
 Because reviews play a major role in the consumer decision-making process, Google tends to give more online real estate to companies that have more reviews.
 This is a way Google can provide more information to its users.

-When searching for a specific business, a company’s Google My Business (GMB) listing may appear on the side panel of the search engine results page (SERP).
+When searching for a specific business, a company’s Google Business Profile (GBP) listing may appear on the side panel of the search engine results page (SERP).
 On this listing, there is basic information, such as the name, address, and contact information, as well as ratings and reviews.
-GMB reviews are one of the first pieces of information potential clients view on Google.
+GBP reviews are one of the first pieces of information potential clients view on Google.
 Additionally, Google reviews allow for better site ranking because client feedback produces more keywords.
 That allows Google to connect the services that a business offers with the users search query.
 The more relevant a review is to the service that a user is looking for, the higher that company may rank for that specific search query.
-When a business ranks higher on the SERP or has more online real estate through their GMB, the more likely it is for a business to gain new traffic, and thus, new clients.
+When a business ranks higher on the SERP or has more online real estate through their GBP, the more likely it is for a business to gain new traffic, and thus, new clients.

 How To Get More Reviews